Outdoor Skills

 CAMP LORE AND WOODCRAFT

 Daniel Beard.
-Provides young people and campers of all ages with detailed, easy-to-follow advice on building campfires; packing, saddling, and mounting a horse; choosing a campsite, pitching a tent, cutting down a tree, and chopping wood.
+A handy reference providing young people and campers of all ages with detailed, easy-to-follow advice on building campfires; packing, saddling, and mounting a horse; choosing a campsite, pitching a tent, cutting down a tree, and chopping wood.
 An entertaining collection of traditional Native American lore and helpful hints on how to safely enjoy hiking, camping, and exploring the outdoors.
-Orig. pub., The Book of Camp-Lore and Woodcraft (1920).
+Original publication, The Book of Camp-Lore and Woodcraft (1920).
 5-3/8 x 8-1/2, 288p, 377 b&w illustrations, 2006.

 C7278 paperback ..........
 US $9.95 CAN $11.95